 How a Radiant Floor Heat System Works

-In case you're still in the dark about radiant heat, a radiant system heats a living space from the ground up.
-This can be done with either electric or hydronic heating systems that are incorporated into a concrete slab, or installed "dry" beneath your flooring.
-Here's a quick description of different radiant floor heat system types to help give you a better understanding of how each one works.
+In case you’re still in the dark about radiant floor heating, the system heats a living space from the ground up.
+This can be done with either electric or hydronic heating systems that are incorporated into a concrete slab, or installed “dry” beneath your flooring.
+Here’s a quick description of different radiant floor heat system types to help give you a better understanding of how each one works.

 The Benefits of Radiant Floor System Heat